GabyML/SignUp-LogIn-LogOut/README.md

-This repository contains the work done during week 6 of the July Cohort (Lab Week!).
-It's Sarah, Christopher and Gaby's go to create a web application to share and discover music.
+This repository contains the work done during August the 24th, 2015, by Christopher, Sarah and Gaby.
+This codes allows a user to Sing Up, Log In and Log Out.
+It was test driven developed using Cucumber and RSPEC.
+The back-end was done with Ruby.